tracn03/EC463_Team_16_Sailing/webapp/README.md

 - macOS: `/dev/cu.usbserial-DN05YS5Z` (default)
 - Raspberry Pi: `/dev/ttyUSB0` or `/dev/ttyAMA0`

+To find the serial port of the SiK radio, go into your terminal and run: ls /dev/cu.*

 Also update the device path in `docker-compose.pi.yml` to match.

 **Frontend API URL** — set in `my-app/.env.local`: